 (2) The registered veterinary surgeon must comply with the request as soon as practicable after it is made.

-[Regulation 30A inserted in Gazette 19 Oct 2007 p.
+[Regulation 30A inserted: Gazette 19 Oct 2007 p.
 5613.]

 31. Sale of drugs etc. from clinic or hospital

 A veterinary surgeon in the course of his practice may sell a drug, animal remedy, instrument or medicated food from the veterinary surgeon’s clinic or hospital, as the case may be, where —